souvikhaldar/souvikhaldar.info/content/about/_index.md

 ##### Flat 7-3A, PS IXORA, New town, Kolkata-700159

 ## Profile
 All India Rank in top 2 percentile in Modern Application Development course by NPTEL.
-Backend Developer with 1.5 years of experience using Golang and Python, DevOps using Ansible, Database Administration using PostgreSQL, PostGIS and Redis.
+Backend Developer with ~2 years of experience using Golang and Python, DevOps using Ansible, Monitoring using Prometheus, Database Administration using PostgreSQL,PostGIS and Redis.
 CodeChef certified Data Structures and Algorithms programmer.

 ## Experience
 **BACKEND DEVELOPER, KARTBITES, KOLKATA — OCT 2017- PRESENT**